websanco/liferay-learn/readme/TUTORIAL_CODE_GUIDELINES.md

 ### Logging Output

 If you want to print messages, use a logger.
+Give context by referencing the method you're in using Javadoc-style syntax.

 Import: